About this Honey

 Often confused with Tulip Poplar trees, this refers to honey from actual Tulip bulbs in commercial growing regions (like the Netherlands or Skagit Valley, WA).
 It is rare as a monofloral honey.
 It typically appears as a component of spring wildflower honey.
 It is mild, sweet, and carries a faint, fresh floral aroma.

-Local apiaries offering Tulip honey
+Local apiaries offering this honey variety.
+Support your local beekeepers!

 No Local Sources Yet